We have no language for pre-verbal trauma

 Lessard circles her inability to articulate her feelings with beautifully poetic phrases.
 Like a potter moulding clay, she speaks of “the allusiveness of the unspeakable,” “a darkness right there in the light,” “a low chord out of range of hearing”.

 She is iterating and reiterating, creating a linguistic framework where none previously existed.
-She is consciously lowering her capacity for language into the deepest recesses of her unconscious.
+She is consciously deepening her capacity for language into the furthest recesses of her unconscious.

 Lessard finally breaks through.
 “What came to mind was a sense of the great, groaning novel of the family, an unfolding story of which I was irrevocably a part and to which I was committed… I sensed the story in a subverbal form.”